Mary Clay Thomas, program director

 Teaches students the skills and knowledge needed to work in a school setting as a social worker.
-With an emphasis on planning, assessment and successful interventions, students learn theoretical framework as applied in a school setting.
-Students also learn the value of interdisciplinary team planning, models of service delivery, program planning and the value of community resources. *Prerequisite: SWK 153
+With an emphasis on planning, assessment, and successful interventions, students learn theoretical framework as applied in a school setting.
+Students also learn the value of interdisciplinary team planning, models of service delivery, program planning and the value of community resources. *Prerequisite: SOWK 153

 317 Social Work Research (3 s.h.)
 (R)